• Skip to primary navigation

 What is a Tornado?

-Tornados ( also known as twisters, cyclones or funnels ) are powerful vertical columns of rapidly spinning air.
-They extend from a thunderstorm to the ground.
-Tornados can occur almost anywhere with the right conditions but Tornado Alley in the United States is a hotspot area.
-Tornado Alley includes Northern Texas, Louisiana, Oklahoma, Kansas, Nebraska, Iowa and South Dakota.
+Tornados ( also known as twisters, cyclones, or funnels ) are powerful vertical columns of rapidly spinning air that extend from a thunderstorm to the ground.
+With the right conditions, tornados can occur almost anywhere, but Tornado Alley in the United States is a hotspot area.
+It includes Northern Texas, Louisiana, Oklahoma, Kansas, Nebraska, Iowa, and South Dakota.

 Image of a tornado